JVFDevelopment/JVFDevelopment/README.md

 ## Projects

-- **SerenityHub:** A mental health support platform offering resources, tracking, and community support.
+- **CarerConnect:** A mental health support platform for carers offering resources, tracking, and community support.
 - **Runix:** Developing my own programming language, focused on game development and software features.
 - **Game Development:** Actively working with **Godot** and **Roblox** to explore new worlds and experiences.